GeorgeKrs/agroapps/README.md

 ## About this app

-This is a back end API developed with laravel framework for AgroApps assignment (Mid Level).
+This is a back end API developed with PHP (8.2) Laravel (11.3) framework for AgroApps assignment (Mid-Level).

 ## Steps to run the project
 1) Git clone the project